TsingZ0/PFLlib/README.md

 ## Experimental results

-If you are interested in **the experimental results (e.g., the accuracy) of above algorithms**, you can find some results in our accepted FL papers (i.e., [FedALA](https://github.com/TsingZ0/FedALA), [FedCP](https://github.com/TsingZ0/FedCP), and [GPFL](https://github.com/TsingZ0/GPFL)) listed as follows that also use this platform.
+If you are interested in **the experimental results (e.g., the accuracy) of above algorithms**, you can find some results in our accepted FL papers (i.e., [FedALA](https://github.com/TsingZ0/FedALA), [FedCP](https://github.com/TsingZ0/FedCP), and [GPFL](https://github.com/TsingZ0/GPFL)) listed as follows that also use this platform. *Please note that this developing project may not be able to reproduce the results on these papers, since some basic settings may change due to the requests of the community.*

 ```
 @inproceedings{zhang2023fedala,